 2022

 Audit fees(1) \$ 2,084,457

-Audit related fees(2)
+Audit related fees (2)

-Tax Fees(3)
+Tax Fees(3) -

-Other(4)
+Other (4)

 Total \$ 2,084,457

+(1) Audit fees relate to professional services rendered in connection with the audit of our annual financial statements and int ernal control over financial

-- (1) Audit fees relate to professional services rendered in connection with the audit of our annual financial statements and internal control over financial reporting, quarterly review of financial statements included in our Quarterly Reports on Form 10-Q and audit services provided in connection with other statutory and regulatory filing, as well as fees associated with consents for registration statement filings.
-The fees for fiscal 2022 may be adjusted by an immaterial amount due to on-going discussions related to out-of-scope work. - (2) Audit-related fees relate to fees for professional services for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements.
+Audit fees relate to professional services rendered in connection with the audit of our annual financial statements and internal control over financial reporting, quarterly review of financial statements included in our Quarterly Reports on Form 10-Q and audit services provided in connection with other statutory and regulatory filing, as well as fees associated with consents for registration statement filings.
+The fees for fiscal 2022 also includes work done in connection with the acquisition of Ipanematech SAS.

+(2) Audit-related fees relate to fees for professional services for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements.

-- (3) Tax fees relate to professional services rendered in connection with tax audits, international tax compliance, and international tax consulting and planning services. - (4) Other fees related to fees and expenses for permitted services rendered other than those that meet the criteria above.
+(3) Tax fees relate to professional services rendered in connection with tax audits, international tax compliance, and international tax consulting and planning services.

+(4) Other fees related to fees and expenses for permitted services rendered other than those that meet the criteria above.